Rilufi/boturinsta/README.md

 #### Where does the pets come from?
 The cats come from [The Cat API](https://thecatapi.com/) while the dogs com from [Dog API](https://dog.ceo/dog-api/)

-#### Reshape image
-There's a function to reshape the image to fit the stories, but is not being used on the current version.

 #### Other function(s)
 I'm trying to deploy a function for following accounts and liking pictures that post hashtags about cats and dogs, the only problem is to found a way to evade Instagram's request limit.
 Currently the function that like the most recent post the contains one random hashtag (from the 10 available) per hour, following the account that posted is not working.
 If it works, I can try to increase the amount, albeit it's risk.